Pyongyang

-Pyongyang (Note: /pjɒŋˈjæŋ, pjʌŋ-, -jɑːŋ/; /ko/) is the capital and largest city of North Korea.
+Pyongyang (Note: /pjɒŋˈjæŋ, pjʌŋ-, -jɑːŋ/; /ko-KP/) is the capital and largest city of North Korea.
+According to the 2008 population census, it has a population of 3,255,288.
 Pyongyang is located on the Taedong River about 109 km upstream from its mouth on the Yellow Sea.
-According to the 2008 population census, it has a population of 3,255,288.
 Pyongyang is a directly administered city with a status equal to that of the North Korean provinces.

 Pyongyang is one of the oldest cities in Korea.
+According to legend, it was founded in 1122 BC on the site of the capital of the legendary king Tan'gun.
 It was the capital of two ancient Korean kingdoms, Gojoseon and Goguryeo, and served as the secondary capital of Goryeo.
 Following the establishment of North Korea in 1948, Pyongyang became its de facto capital.
 The city was again devastated during the Korean War, but was quickly rebuilt after the war with Soviet assistance.
+The city was declared to be the official capital with the 1972 Constitution.
+Under the leadership of Kim Jong Un, there has been a construction boom in the city.

 Pyongyang is the political, industrial and transport center of North Korea.
 It is estimated that 99% of those living in Pyongyang are members, candidate members, or dependents of members of the ruling Workers' Party of Korea (WPK).
 It is home to North Korea's major government institutions, as well as the WPK which has its headquarters in the Government Complex No. 1.

 Names

-The name 'Pyongyang' derives from the Sino-Korean words 平 (flat) and 壤 (land).
+The name "Pyongyang" derives from the Sino-Korean words 平 (flat) and 壤 (land).
 It is the McCune–Reischauer romanisation of the Korean term '평양', which translates to 'flat land', reflecting the smooth terrain of the city.
 In native Korean, the city was called "Buruna" or less commonly "Barana" which, using the idu system, was the pronunciation of the Chinese characters of "Pyongyang".
 "Buru" means "field" whereas "na" means "land", therefore the meaning of Pyongyang in native Korean would be "Land of the field".

 The city's other historic names include Ryugyong, Kisong, Hwangsong, Rakrang, Sŏgyong, Sodo, Hogyong, Changan, and Heijō (during Japanese rule in Korea).
 There are several variants.
 (Note: These include: Heijō-fu, Heizyō, Heizyō Hu, Hpyeng-yang, P-hjöng-jang, Phyeng-yang, Phyong-yang, Pienyang, P'ing-jang, Pingrang, Pingyang, Pyengyang, and Pieng-tang.)
 During the early 20th century, Pyongyang came to be known among missionaries as being the "Jerusalem of the East", due to its historical status as a stronghold of Christianity, namely Protestantism, especially during the Pyongyang Revival of 1907.

+In North Korean news, media, and publications, Pyongyang is occasionally labeled as the "Capital of the Revolution".

 After Kim Il Sung's death in 1994, some members of Kim Jong Il's faction proposed changing the name of Pyongyang to "Kim Il Sung City", but others suggested that North Korea should begin calling Seoul "Kim Il Sung City" instead and grant Pyongyang the moniker "Kim Jong Il City".
 In the end, neither proposal was implemented.
-In North Korea, Pyongyang is sometimes labeled as the "Capital of the Revolution".